Axel grimaced to himself. He hated the marketplace with a boiling passion.

 "The prince has spoken," he emphasized with a not-too-gentle squeeze.
 The man grimaced, watching nervously as Axel knelt beside the boy.

 "Pay him no mind, my lord.
 He's a worthless faker, mark me.
 That boy is more trouble than he's-"

-"Y-You have to understand, my lord!
-He came with those marks, I swear!
+"Y-You have to understand, my lord," the man said hurriedly, "he came with those marks, I swear.
 I picked him up about a month ago!"